 Another tip, I suggest you use some of your old kitchenware as cooking equipment.
 Things like metal garden mugs, picnic plates and utensils, old frying pans ( preferably iron ones without plastic handles), your nana’s kettle (vintage ones are the best).
 This way you can save a lot of money.
 All you have to buy are some matches and yes…almost forgot, send your little ones to find kindling wood, as most sites allow this.

 As you can see I’m always multitasking: singing, cooking, praying…and the list goes on!

 If you prefer something more like a holiday park, I suggest you do your homework before.
 And one of the things to start with is to go on a camping show.

 It’s generally cheap, it’s fun and it can be a day out for the family as they are humongous and it does open up your mind.
 It’s basically the place where you meet with the right person face to face.
 Either the owners of different campsites or people that manage different holiday parks.
 You can get discounts, book in advance, find out what facilities they have, how well equipped are they for kids( playgrounds and different activities to keep your little ones entertained).
 Also, it’s the place to meet representatives of campsites from abroad ( Spain or France) whereas normally it would be a lot harder to have a chat with.

 There is one coming soon in Birmingham UK this February.
 So, click the link and book your tickets.
 We’ll be there!

 If you don’t manage to go to one near you, don’t worry!
 We will make a summary for you, get the best tips and the best places for a family.

 Please share with us your camping experiences.
-Also feel free to ask any questions.
-There’s no such things as silly questions.
+If you have any!
+Also, feel free to ask any questions.
+There are no silly questions.
 So, if we catch your interest and you want to find out more, we’re here.
-Just a few buttons away.
-Leave your comments down bellow and see you soon.
+Just a few clicks away.